Internet Machine

 What we find, after being led through layers of identification and security far higher than any airport, are deafeningly noisy rooms cocooning racks of servers and routers.
 In these spaces you are buffeted by hot and cold air that blusters through everything.

 Server rooms are kept cool through quiet, airy ‘plenary’ corridors that divide the overall space.
-There are fibre optic connections routed through multiple, redundant, paths across the building.
+There are fibre optic connections routed through multiple, redundant paths across the building.
 In the labyrinthine corridors of the basement, these cables connect to the wider internet through holes in rough concrete walls.

 Power is supplied not only through the mains, but backed up with warm caverns of lead batteries, managed by gently buzzing cabinets of relays and switches.